Ethnic groups in London: Polish

 London has had a notable Polish community since the Second World War.
 Many of the migrants from Poland in the 1940s were soldiers and their families.
 The Polish Government in Exile was based in London until it was dissolved in 1991 following the restoration of democracy in Poland.
 In the 2000s a wave of Polish immigrants came to Britain, including London, after Poland joined the European Union.
 As of 2016, Poles now account for about 4.5 per cent of London's foreign-born population.

 The boroughs of Ealing, Enfield, Kensington and Chelsea, Haringey, Lambeth, Lewisham and Wandsworth have significant numbers of Poles residing in them.
 The Church of the Evangelist in Putney is one of several Polish-speaking Roman Catholic churches in London, and the Polish Social and Cultural Association in Hammersmith is the community's main centre.
 Polish shops, with their distinctive red and white signs accompanied by words in the Polish language, can be found in many parts of London.

-Romanian
+Romanians

 There has been a growing Romanian community in London since World War II.
 In the 2000s a wave of Romanian immigrants came to the UK, including London, after Romania joined the European Union.

 A particularly concentrated community exists in the Edgware-London suburb of Burnt Oak which has gained the nickname "Little Romania" or "Little Bucharest".
 Most Romanians belong to the Romanian Orthodox religion.